 Not everyone enjoys writing, but if you can inculcate the habit, a bit of writing could do some magic.

 Write what you feel as they come.
 You should also write your plans and stream of ideas that bump into your head.

 I do a lot of writing, especially when I sense my mind wandering off.
 Sometimes we can’t help but overthink (which isn’t good), but writing can help us break free before we go off to Neverland.

 I try as much as possible to keep my write-ups positive, but I often document my feelings regardless of where I find myself.
 Reading your thoughts is therapeutic and a helpful distraction.

 Also, try writing out some affirmations that you can say to yourself when you are experiencing imposter syndrome.
 For example, “I am a competent person.”
 “I am worthy of success.”
 “I can do this.”

 If you are struggling with imposter syndrome, know that you are not alone.
 There are many people who feel the same way.

 However, I believe that the helpful tips and affirmations above will help you handle and overcome imposter syndrome.

 Remember to repeat your affirmations to yourself throughout the day, and eventually you will believe them.
 Do not let imposter syndrome hold you back from achieving your dreams.
 You are more than capable of overcoming it!

-It is simply self-sabotage, but we can manage it one step at a time.
+It is self-sabotage!
+But we can manage it one step at a time.